andrewzhang2001/Poker-Preflop-Guide/README.md

 ## Usage
 This program was created using Microsoft Visual Studio 2019 with C++.
 [Software here](https://visualstudio.microsoft.com/vs/features/cplusplus/).
-To run the program, build the solution (Ctrl+Shift+B) and then click "Start without Debugging" (Ctrl+F5).
-The applet should appear.
+To run the program, download the project and run the applet executable file in the "executable" folder.
+Folder also contains image resources for the applet to smoothly load.

 ## Features
 The current program contains pre-flop charts for the following scenarios: